isomerpages/mlaw-corp/_intl-civil-cooperation/Obtaining Voluntary Evidence Remotely from a Person in Singapore for Foreign Proceedings.md

 Convention.</p>
 <p>If evidence is to be obtained under legal compulsion (i.e. it is not voluntary),
 judicial assistance from the Singapore courts must be sought and the procedure set out in this section would not apply.
-Please see [Webpage 2] for more information.</p>
+Please see <a href="" rel="noopener nofollow" target="_blank">Obtaining Evidence in Singapore for Foreign Proceedings</a> for more information.</p>
 <p><strong>A.&nbsp;&nbsp;&nbsp;&nbsp; <u>Listed jurisdictions</u></strong>
 </p>
 <p>For listed jurisdictions, Singapore will not require prior permission